reghbali/pyalfe/README.md

 ```
 which prompt the you to enter the following required configurations:

-#### Classified directory
+#### Input directory
 ```bash
 Enter input image directory: /path/to/my_mri_data
 ```
-The classified directory (`classified_dir`) is the input directory to PyALFE and should be organized by accessions (or session ids).
+The input directory (`input_dir`) contains the images that will be processed by PyALFE and should be organized by accessions (or session ids).
 Inside the directory for each accession there should be a directory for each available modality.
-Here is an example that follow ALFE default structure:
+Here is an example that follows ALFE default structure:
 ```
 my_mri_data
 │